Family: Adenoviridae

 Antigenicity

 Aviadenoviruses possess no complement-fixing antigen in common with the members of other genera.
 Regarding serotype specificity, there are fowl adenovirus isolates that are not easily identifiable by serum neutralization which may be the result of recombinations of strains (Schachner et al., 2019).
 On the other hand, strains that are considerably distinct genetically still may belong to the same serotype (Kaján et al., 2022).
-The chimeric fibers of FAdV-4 and -11 seem to raise adequate antibody response to protect chickens against hepatitis-hydropericardium syndrome and inclusion body hepatitis (De Luca et al., 2022).
+The chimeric fibers of FAdV-4 and -11 seem to induce adequate immunity to protect chickens against hepatitis-hydropericardium syndrome and inclusion body hepatitis (De Luca et al., 2022).

 Species demarcation criteria